Meeker Homestead Museum Floor Plans

 Meeker Drawing Room

-Some of the artifacts in the Meeker Drawing Room:
+Some of the artifacts in the Meeker Drawing Room include:

-- Portrait of Hosea Williams, donated by Louse Warner, Williams’ Great-granddaughter.
-Mr. Williams and his partner Caleb Howard purchased the portion of Meeker land between Stratford Road and the Olentangy River, where the mills were located.
+Portrait of Hosea Williams, donated by Louise Warner, Williams’ great-granddaughter, founder of the Stratford Ecological Center.
+Williams and his partner, Caleb Howard, purchased the portion of Meeker land between Stratford Road and the Olentangy River, where the mills were located.

-- Baby’s Cradle – ca 1800 – belonged to the Carson family
+Baby’s Cradle – (ca 1800) which belonged to the Carson family.

 This room may have been the Meeker dining room when the house was built, but since there were only two rooms downstairs in 1823, this room would have served multiple functions.
 The Delaware Gallery now features rotating exhibits.